Central California Unpaid Wages Attorney

 Exploring Your Available Options with a Labor Law Attorney

-John F. McCarthy is an experienced San Diego labor law attorney.
+John F. McCarthy, founder of McCarthy Law, is an experienced Central California labor law attorney.
 John knows that no two cases are ever the same.
 Because the details and circumstances of every wage and hours case are unique, so should be the employee’s available options to seek a satisfying outcome.
 Some procedural options that John might suggest to you as a plaintiff include:

 - File a Federal lawsuit.